AscendingPassage.com HOME PAGE.

 How rare it is to feel this absolute

 satisfaction, this praising serenity!
-The critical spirit goes, like a
+The critical spirit goes like a

 bird from an opened window.
 The excited, laudatory, voluble spirit

-goes.
-And this splendid calm is left.
-If you stay here, you, as this
+goes and this splendid calm is left.
+If you stay here, you will be molded into a beautiful sobriety as this

 top of the pylon you have received this still and glorious impression